amperity/amperity-docs/contributing/source/setup.rst

      - Choose your favorite text editor.
 On a Mac, TextMate is recommended.

-       .. important:: On a Mac, do not use the built-in TextEdit application to make changes to files in the documentation repo.
+       .. important:: On a Mac, please do not use the built-in TextEdit application to make changes to files in the documentation repo.
 Its behavior is inconsistent, sometimes unreliable, and *can* introduce unwanted formatting behaviors and build outcomes.

    * - .. image:: ../../images/steps-02.png
           :width: 60 px